JonathanGrocott/asyncAPI-gen/README.md

 # AsyncAPI Generator

 A web-based tool for generating AsyncAPI specifications from JSON examples.
-Supports both AsyncAPI 2.6.0 and 3.0.0 versions. **Runs entirely in the browser** - no backend required!
+Supports both AsyncAPI 2.6.0 and 3.0.0 versions.

 ## Features